-The temperature that you serve the wine can seriously affect the way it tastes.
-When red wines are served too warm they tend to taste unbalanced with an alcohol edge.
-White wines taste especially flat and dull when sipped overly warm.
+The temperature that you serve the wine can drastically affect the way it tastes.
+When red wines are served too warm they tend to taste unbalanced and dull with a prevailing alcohol flavor .
+White wines taste especially flat and low-acid when sipped overly warm.
 Sparkling wine reflects its temperature the most, with the bubbly mousse becoming more volatile and astringent when served a touch too warm.

-If the wines are served too cold then aromas and flavors will be suppressed and muted and, for reds, the tannins may seem harsh and astringent.
-Too often, white wines are served straight out of a fridge while reds are opened at a toasty room temperature, neither situation is ideal.
+If the wines are served too cold then aromas and flavors will be suppressed and muted and, for reds, the tannins may seem harsh and bitter.
+Too often, white wines are served straight out of a fridge while reds are opened at toasty room temperature, neither situation is ideal.